Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 - Fetch definitions and information from Jisho for Japanese words and phrases.
 - Generate prompts for language learning using ChatGPT.
 - Customize translation range by specifying start and stop rows.
+- Remove spaces in Column A for proper input handling.
+- Concatenate and output translation results for ChatGPT prompts in Column F.
+- Generate ChatGPT prompts in Column F.

 ## Installation